babyloniaapp/docs/logs.md

 <hr/>

-20.02.23 – Due to unfortunate cicumastances regarding the token listing and staking pool of $BABY token in one of DEXes, we had to pull out from the contract and issue a hard-fork, the new $BABY token will be issues soon and all the holders will be airdropped. <br/>
+20.02.23 – Due to unfortunate circumstances regarding the token listing and staking pool of $BABY token in one of DEXes, we had to pull out from the contract and issue a hard-fork.
+The new $BABY token will be issues soon and all the holders will be airdropped. <br/>

 ---